tsukiiru/lazyclicker.rs/README.md

 this is the second version of the autoclicker i made a while ago: [herehere](https://github.com/lunar1um/auto-clicker)

 #### expectations
-i have only tested on arch linux, no idea about other os, but they should work!!
+i have only tested on arch linux, no idea about other distro, but they should work!!
 also i tested global keybinds on hyprland, so it varies for your wm / compositor too!!!

 #### features